neilenns/node-deepstackai-trigger/README.md

 1. Install [Docker](http://www.docker.com/)
 2. Copy the `docker-compose.yml` and `triggers.json` files from the [sampleConfiguration](https://github.com/danecreekphotography/node-deepstackai-trigger/tree/master/sampleConfiguration) directory locally.
-3. Edit the `docker-compose.yml` file to modify the mount point for source images and set the timezone
+3. Edit the `docker-compose.yml` file to modify the mount point for source images and set the timezone.
 4. Edit `triggers.json` to [define the triggers](Defining-triggers.md) you want to use.
-5. Run `docker-compose up` to start the system running
+5. Run `docker-compose up` to start the system running.

 Setting the timezone via the `TZ` environment variable in `docker-compose.yml` is important for every thing to work smoothly.
 By default Docker containers are in UTC and that messes up